terraform-google-modules/terraform-google-kubernetes-engine/examples/acm-terraform-blog-part3/README.md

     ```bash
     PROJECT_ID = [PROJECT_ID]
     ```
-1. Use kpt to customize the `config-root` directory that will be configured as the source of the objects installed on the cluster.
+1. Use [kpt](kpt.dev) to customize the `config-root` directory that will be configured as the source of the objects installed on the cluster.

     ```bash
     kpt fn eval --image gcr.io/kpt-fn/apply-setters:v0.1 ./config-root -- projectId=$PROJECT_ID
     ```
 1. Submit the updated configuration into your branch.
-1. Ensure that variables are updated
+1. Ensure that `sync_repo` and `sync_brach` variables are updated in [variables.tf](./terraform/variables.tf)
-1. As before, cluster using terraform using defaults other than the project.
-The main difference in the [terraform](terraform) files is that we turn on [PolicyController](https://cloud.google.com/anthos-config-management/docs/concepts/policy-controller) and also install the build in [Policy Libary](https://cloud.google.com/anthos-config-management/docs/reference/constraint-template-library).
+1. Before running Terraform, notice the changes in [gke.tf](./terraform/gke.tf):
+     - we are using `beta-public-cluster` module
+     - `config_connector` variable is set to true
+     - we are using `workload-identity` module to create Google Service Account used by Config Connector to create GCP resource and connect it to Kubernetes Service Account that is running in Config Connector `cnrm-system` namespace.
+1. As as in the previous part, create cluster using Terraform:

     ```bash
     # obtain user access credentials to use for Terraform commands